alishams21/AgenticIoC/README.md

 # AgenticIoC
-IoC framework for building autonomous agents in a modular and pluggable way -- A poor man’s DI for agentic systems.
+IoC framework for building hierarchical autonomous agents in a modular and pluggable way.